tpwrules/nixos-apple-silicon/docs/uefi-standalone.md

   boot.loader.efi.canTouchEfiVariables = false;
 ```

-If you used the cross-compiled installer image, i.e. you built `installer-bootstrap-cross`, add the following line to re-use the cross-compiled kernel.
+If you used the cross-compiled installer image, i.e. you downloaded the ISO from GitHub or built `installer-bootstrap-cross`, add the following line to re-use the cross-compiled kernel.
 If you don't, the kernel will be rebuilt in the installer, which wastes time.
 If at any point you change the kernel configuration or update the system, and the kernel needs to be rebuilt on the Mac itself, remove this line or you will get an error that an `x86_64-linux` builder is required.
 ```
   # Remove if you get an error that an x86_64-linux builder is required.
   boot.kernelBuildIsCross = true;